-Coconut oil has certainly gained much notoriety over the last few years.
-This milky, white fat is fast becoming a household staple.
+Coconut oil has undoubtedly gained much notoriety over the last few years; this milky, white fat is fast becoming a household staple.
 It is pretty fancy.

-It can be a solid or a liquid depending on its mood, it can pull off a few lifesaving wonders, it can debase itself and sauté an onion and it can help unclog the works!
+It can be a solid or a liquid depending on its mood, it can pull off a few lifesaving wonders, it can debase itself, and sauté onion, and it can help unclog the works!
 Yes!
 It can even help with your constipation!

 Now, constipation is something that probably everyone has had at some time, and yet we certainly don’t want to talk about it.
-Constipation can be caused by a number of different things – from not having enough fibre and water in your diet, to changes in your lifestyle and even to aging.
-It’s not something we can totally avoid.
+Constipation can be caused by a number of different things – from not having enough fiber and water in your diet to changes in your lifestyle and even to aging.
+It’s not something we can avoid.
 So let’s get to the solution!

 What about coconut oil for constipation in babies and children?
 Is coconut oil safe for them?

 Absolutely!
-Many parents have to put their babies on formula and unfortunately, formula contains very little to no fibre (breast milk contains natural laxative properties).
+Many parents have to put their babies on formula, and unfortunately, the formula contains very little to no fiber (breast milk contains natural laxative properties).
 As a result, many formula-fed babies commonly suffer from constipation.

 It is probably wise to check if your baby has an allergy to coconut oil first.
 It is not known as a high allergy food (It is quite rare to hear of anyone who is allergic to coconut oil, but the possibility exists.
 Rather be safe than sorry!).

 Apply a little bit of coconut oil to your baby’s skin.
 Rub it in and make sure it is well absorbed.
-Usually the inner wrist/elbow area is used to test for sensitivites.
+Usually, the inner wrist/elbow area is used to test for sensitivities.
 If your child is going to react to the oil, it will happen within 12 hours.
 The area will begin to look itchy and inflamed.
-So just watch for any adverse reaction.
+So watch for any adverse reaction.
 You could do the same for an older child too.
-If everything looks fine – it should be safe to give internally.
+If everything seems fine – it should be safe to give internally.